Lighting Layout Calculator Online

 What is utilization factor?

-Utilization factor estimates how much fixture light reaches the useful room surface.
-It depends on fixture type, room shape, and surface reflectance.
+Utilization factor estimates how much fixture light reaches the work area.
+It depends on fixture efficiency, room shape, and surface reflectance.

 What is light loss factor?

-Light loss factor accounts for aging, dust, dirt, and output reduction.
-A lower value gives a more conservative fixture estimate.
+Light loss factor adjusts for dirt, lamp aging, maintenance conditions, and reduced output over time.
+A lower value increases fixture requirements.

 Related Calculators